Using the Ada Server

 - Open your FTP client (WinSCP is in the campus labs)

-- Login using host name ada.cis.uncw.edu, your UNCW username and password.
+- Login using host name ada.cis.uncw.edu, your UNCW username, password and Port 22.

 - If there is a security question about the host key being unknown, answer Yes and add the key to the cache.